Atoll K: Production

 In the late 1940s, Laurel and Hardy were without film employment.
 Earlier in the decade, they ended their long association with producer Hal Roach and signed to make a series of films at both 20th Century Fox and Metro-Goldwyn-Mayer.
 In post-World War II Europe, Laurel and Hardy were enjoying a new popularity with audiences that had been unable to see their movies during wartime.
 As a result of this, the pair received an offer from a French-Italian cinematic consortium to star in a film to be produced in France for $1.5 million, a large budget for the era.

 The production of Atoll K was plagued with many problems that caused the making of the film to run nine months beyond its projected schedule of twelve weeks.
 Ida Laurel, Stan Laurel's widow, told biographer John McCabe, "I'm hardly likely to forget the date we left for France and the date we returned – April 1, 1950, and April 1, 1951.
 But there was no April Fooling about that terrible year.
 That bloody picture was supposed to take twelve weeks to make, and it took twelve months."

 From the beginning, there were disagreements on the film's screenplay.
-Laurel was unhappy with the storyline envisioned by French director Léo Joannon and insisted on bringing Alfred Goulding and Monty Collins to aid in writing the screenplay (Alf Goulding received no on-screen credit and Monty Collins was credited with "gags").
-There were also considerable problems with communications, since neither Laurel nor Hardy spoke any French and director Joannon spoke very little English.
+Laurel was unhappy with the heavily political storyline envisioned by French director Léo Joannon and insisted on bringing Alfred Goulding and Monty Collins to aid in writing the screenplay (Alf Goulding received no screen credit and Monty Collins was credited with "gags").
+There were also considerable communication problems, since neither Laurel nor Hardy spoke any French and director Joannon spoke very little English.